Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

 	1. R1: The character shall be able to give the stored items/artifacts to the NPCs if asked to pass through the "gate".
 11. The character will move to the next level(one step close to home)
 	1. R1: The character shall be allowed to "fall into" the next level as it gives the artifact asked by the NPC.
+12. The atmosphere needs to be meaningful
+    1. R1: The artifacts shall be meaningful to the current level the dog is on.
+    2. R2: The background shall reflect the progression of the story.
+13. The game needs to have enemies
+    1. R1: The character shall overcome an enemy in each level.
+    2. R2: The enemies shall kill the dog.
+    3. R3: The enemies shall move left to right.
+14. The enemies need to make sense in the game
+    1. R1: The enemies shall reflect the current wold the dog is in.
+15. The game needs multiple changing worlds
+    1. R1: The worlds shall be challenging.
+    2. R2: The worlds shall fit into the story line.

 # Non-Functional Requirements
 1. Playing music and sound effects throughout the game.